pwa-builder/PWABuilder/docs/studio/existing-app.md

 The extension uses [Workbox](https://developers.google.com/web/tools/workbox/) to generate a Service Worker.
 Workbox is a helpful tool for creating and managing service workers that abstracts away a lot of the complexity.

-1. Tap the PWABuilder icon on the right side of the VSCode Window
+1. Tap the PWABuilder icon on the right side of the VS Code Window

 2. Tap the `Generate Service Worker` button